 See this post for the best credit cards for earning Hilton Honors points, and see this post for the best hotel credit cards for earning free nights.

-If you are paying cash for a stay at the Waldorf Astoria Beverly Hills, I’d recommend booking through Virtuoso.
+If you are paying cash for a stay at the Waldorf Astoria Beverly Hills, I’d recommend booking through the Hilton for Luxury program.
 You’d pay the same “standard” rate, and would receive a room upgrade subject to availability, complimentary breakfast, a $100 property credit once during the stay, and more.
+Ford and his team are happy to help with these requests, and can be reached at [email protected].

 Waldorf Astoria Beverly Hills Review